alebremu/proteomics-sample-metadata/docs/sdrf.rst

 Instrument information
 ====================================

-The model of the mass spectrometer SHOULD be specified as _comment[instrument]_.
+The model of the mass spectrometer SHOULD be specified as `comment[instrument]`.
 Possible values are listed in `PSI-MS <https://www.ebi.ac.uk/ols/ontologies/ms/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMS_1000031&viewMode=All&siblings=false>`_

 Additionally, it is strongly RECOMMENDED to include `comment[MS2 analyzer type]`.
 This is important e.g. for Orbitrap models where MS2 scans can be acquired either in the Orbitrap or in the ion trap.
 Setting this value allows to differentiate high-resolution MS/MS data.
-Possible values of `omment[MS2 analyzer type]` are mass analyzer types.
+Possible values of `comment[MS2 analyzer type]` are mass analyzer types.

 Additional Data files technical properties
 ===========================================